mullenkamp/EcanPythonCourse2019/README.rst

 Intended audience
 ------------------
 The intended audience for the courses are people with very little to some experience with programming (Python or otherwise).
-Those people with a lot of Python programming experience will not likely get much out of the workshop unless they have not used the `Pandas package <http://pandas.pydata.org/pandas-docs/stable/>`_ in the past.
+Those people with a lot of Python programming experience will not likely get much out of the courses unless they have not used the `Pandas package <http://pandas.pydata.org/pandas-docs/stable/>`_ in the past.

 Course summary
 --------------